Head massages have benefits such as hair growth promotion, lowered blood pressure, and more. They may be beneficial for headaches as well.

 While you can use any oil of your choice, some essential oils seem to pair better with this relaxing massage.

 “We love to use essential oils whenever possible,” says Monreal.
 “Two of our favorite essential oils for a head massage are lavender oil and peppermint oil, but you can even opt for coconut oil if you prefer.”
+Coconut is a carrier oil good for diluting essential oils.
+Jojoba and sweet almond are a few others.

-Kathy Sadowski, MS in aromatherapy and registered aromatherapist, says if you want to use oil for a head massage, jojoba or sweet almond are both good choices because they won’t clog your pores.
+Kathy Sadowski, MS in aromatherapy and registered aromatherapist says if you want to use oil for a head massage, jojoba or sweet almond are both good choices because they won’t clog your pores.

 1. Wash your forearm with mild, unscented soap, then pat dry.